Pyomo/mpi-sppy/doc/src/extensions.rst

 Some of these can be used with other hubs.
 An extension object can be passed to the PH constructor and it is assumed to have methods defined for all the callout points in PH (so all of the examples do).
+To see the callout points look at ``phbase.py``.
 If you want to use more than one extension, define a main extension that has a reference to the other extensions and can call their methods in the appropriate order.
 Extensions typically access low level elements of